openiddict/openiddict-core/README.md

 OpenIddict library aims to provide a simple and easy out of the box solution to implement an OpenID Connect server for ASP.NET 5.

-It does leverages the use of Identity (for user management) and EntityFramework (as a store provider).
+It leverages the use of Identity (for user management) and EntityFramework (as a store provider).

 Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/PinpointTownes/AspNet.Security.OpenIdConnect.Server)